ueiya/watermeterreader/README.md

 [Data Munging & Visualisation (TO BE DONE…)](https://www.notion.so/Data-Munging-Visualisation-TO-BE-DONE-aefbbb97911d456bab190dc51b41b910)

-# Current challenges
+# Challenges (Where I need your support)
 - User Interface, data munging & visualisation: there is currently no UI.
 I use Jupter Notebook to analyse and visualise the data.
-The data.csv file is copied manually from Raspberry PI to Mac.
-This could be done in a web server.
+The data.csv file that is generated in the raspberry pi is copied manually from to my Mac.
+There's big room for improvement here.
-- Scalability: This is a prototype and not yet at a stage to scale.
-There are many types of analogue water meters.
-Manual setup in the physical world is required and adjustments to he scripts are currently necessary.
+- Scalability: This is a prototype v2 and is not yet at a stage than can scale.
+There are many types of analogue water meters with individual differences.
+Manual setup in the physical world is required and custom adjustments to the scripts are necessary.
 - Accuracy of reading: A higher quality camera would allow beter image definition and more accurate readings.